wenwei202/terngrad/README.md

 Before start, we must split cifar-10 dataset to two parts:
 `$HOME/dataset/cifar10-data-shard-500-999` and `$HOME/dataset/cifar10-data-shard-0-499`, which each worker paralell fetches and trains its model replica.

-The python executable is `cifar10_distributed_train`, of which most arguments are similar to multi-gpu mode but with
+The python executable is `bazel-bin/inception/cifar10_distributed_train`, of which most arguments are similar to `bazel-bin/inception/cifar10_train` for multi-gpu mode but with
 ```
 --job_name JOB_NAME   One of "ps", "worker"
 --task_id TASK_ID     Task ID of the worker/replica running the training.